mikechambers/digest/README.md

 * Quickly jump to source articles on The Economist website
 * Generates an RSS feed for audio content that can be used to listen to weekly edition as a podcast in your favorite podcast client
 * Ability to sync and listen to the audio podcast offline
-* Support for article summaries via LLMs and Ollama
+* Support for article summary generation via LLMs and Ollama

 The project was built to work around performance issues and limitation of the Economist website and mobile application.